Guides

 - Support `1s`, `1m`, and `5m`.

-- Persist resume state to a sidecar file so the export can continue after an interruption.
+- Persist resume state per shard so the export can continue after an interruption.

-- Make the resume logic safe if the process stops between writing a CSV row and updating the state file.
+- Make the resume logic safe if the process stops between writing a CSV row and updating the shard state files.

-- Write the state file atomically so a partial write does not break the next run.
+- Write the shard state files atomically so a partial write does not break the next run.

-- Show me how to run a short validation window first, then how to run a larger backfill for BTC `1m`.
+- Show me how to run a short validation window first, then how to run a larger backfill for BTC `1m` and `1s`.

 What You Will Learn